• Skip to primary navigation

 Steps for making the sauce and coating the chicken.

-• Pour the chicken sauce mixture into the same pan that you used for the chicken, and bring it to the boil, stirring occasionally, until the sauce thickens.
-A spoon will leave a trail in the sauce when it is thick enough (image1 above).
+• Pour the chicken sauce mixture into the same pan you used for the chicken, and bring it to a boil, stirring occasionally, until the sauce thickens.
+A spoon will leave a trail in the sauce when it is thick enough (image 1 above).

 • Add the fried chicken pieces to the sauce and stir to coat (image 2 above).